-Parental fear is probably the most common struggle that caring parents have to deal with on a daily basis.
+Parental fear is probably the most common struggle that caring parents have to deal with daily.
 It makes sense to me because I’m one of those parents.
-I want our children to have a fantastic life.
+I want our children to have a great life.
 I also want them to love God with all their hearts, souls, and minds (Matthew 22:37-39).

-It would not be an exaggeration to say that I’m aware of the faith-fear tension on a daily basis.
+It would not be an exaggeration to say that I’m aware of the faith-fear tension daily.
 Some days I worry and other days, not so much.
-Typically, my “worry, don’t worry complex” is provoked by their behavior: If they are behaving well, then I don’t worry, but if they are not behaving well, then it would not be a stretch to say that I can project their current failures into the rest of their lives.
+Typically, my “worry, don’t worry complex” is provoked by their behavior.
+If they are behaving well, I don’t worry.
+But if they are not acting well, it would not be a stretch to say that I can project their current failures into the rest of their lives.

-To think how my children can control me so easily does not speak well about my faith in God, which does lead me to a good self-analysis question about parental focus:
+To think about how my children can control me so quickly does not speak well about my faith in God.
+But it should lead me to a good self-analysis question about parental focus:

-How you answer that question not only determines your “levels of worry and anxiousness” over your children, but it will influence how you respond to them, especially when they are not meeting your expectations.
+How you answer that question not only determines your “levels of worry and anxiousness” over your children, but it influences how you respond to them.
+This issue is especially acute when they are not meeting your expectations.

 One of the overarching expectations that hover over our parenting desires is to have the perfect 6-year old, 10-year old, or 15-year old.
 Without keeping the end in mind, you could become a thorn in your child’s flesh as you micro-manage the contours of their fluctuating behaviors.

-Some people call this helicopter parenting, which is an unfortunate term because its lacks biblical clarity–a clarity that makes it sound better than what it is
+Some people call this helicopter parenting, which is an unfortunate term because it lacks biblical clarity–a clarity that makes it sound better than what it is.

 Through a biblical lens, helicopter parenting could be more about selfishness, faithlessness, self-reliance, or fear-based parenting.
-It also spurns the unthinkable possibility that God could be engaging a child in spiritually beneficial ways that appear to fly in the face of your best life now theology.
+It also shuns the “unthinkable possibility” that God could be engaging a child in spiritually beneficial ways that appear to fly in the face of your best life now theology.
 (Sometimes God uses suffering to mature us.)

 A micro-managing parent will never understand this because their thinking is myopic (2 Peter 1:9).
-Their focus is centered on the moment: what is going on with the child right now.
+They center their focus on the moment: what is going on with the child right now.
 There could be several reasons for that kind of heart-motivated parenting.

 This kind of worldview reminds me of a long list of parents who have come to me seeking help for their children who were bouncing off the walls at that time.
 Today, many of those children are God-loving adults.

 During the season of parental uncertainty, the parents were in a tizzy.
 I typically tell a parent like this how God saved me when I was 25-years old.
-Ten years earlier I was in jail.
-What you are seeing in your child should not derail your faith for what God can do.
+Ten years earlier, I was in jail.
+What you are seeing in your child should not derail your faith in what God can do.

 I’m not saying God will save your child because He does not regenerate every person.
 Some children do reject God, live a life of rebellion, die, and go to eternal hell.
-Then there are other children who are converted as adults, like me.
+Then other children experience conversion as adults, like me.

-Though it’s more pleasant to not consider these truths, we must not bury our collective heads in the sand and play pretend.
-We live in a fallen world, and some people choose to stay in their fallenness, a truth that does not diminish the goodness of God at all, though it should motivate all parents to reassess their reasons for loving God.
+Though it’s more pleasant not to consider these truths, we must not bury our collective heads in the sand and play pretend.
+We live in a fallen world.
+Some people choose to stay in their fallenness, a truth that does not diminish the goodness of God at all, though it should motivate all parents to reassess their reasons for loving God.

-Trying to control the future outcomes of your children will always backfire.
-If you are tempted to controlling, smothering, dictating, or overly legislating your children’s lives, then I appeal to you to reconsider.
-If you are separating them from the culture that they will spend their adult lives, then I also appeal to you to reconsider.
+Trying to manage the future outcomes of your children will always backfire.
+If the temptation to control, smother, dictate, or overly legislate your children’s lives, I appeal to you to reconsider.
+If you are separating them from the culture where they will spend their adult lives, I also call to you to rethink your parenting methodology.

 My friend Willy came from Cameroon a few years ago.
 He had never been to America, and as a 19-year old young man, it was overwhelming in many ways.
-Willy was not prepared for what our Americanized world was offering him.
-Though he is doing well today, it was a struggle for him to adjust to a land he was not equipped to live in.
+Willy had no preparation for what our Americanized world was offering him.
+Though he is doing well today, it was a struggle for him to adjust to a country where he was not equipped to live.
 He was a foreigner in our culture.

-The best case scenario for Willy would have been a season of American culture indoctrination while he was still living in his home country, Cameroon.
-The good news was how God led him to a good local church that befriended, served, helped, and equipped him on all things about being a Christian in our culture.
+The best-case scenario for Willy would have been a season of American culture indoctrination while he was still living in his home country, Cameroon.
+The good news was how God led him to a good local church that befriended, served, helped, and equipped him with all things about being a Christian in our culture.

 Everyone is not as fortunate as Willy.
-There are some children who are being reared by fear-based parents who instill and perpetuate their fear in their children.
+Some parents rear their children in fear-based contexts that perpetuate fear.
 They identify the taboos in the culture around them, isolate their children from them, without realizing the importance of incrementally (and biblically) introducing them to the culture they will inhabit.

 These children grow up socially awkward, culturally disengaged, and evangelistically hindered because of their “sheltered in Cameroon while living in America” childhood.
 They live with inordinate fears about the culture, borne out of ignorance, poor parenting, and bad theology.
 Rarely do these adults have unsaved friends.